Accidents Caused By Distracted Driving

 You may have heard about the risks of distracted driving before, but a New York Times article certainly makes the study of the problem a political issue.

-Also, the most risky behavior (10 times more likely to have an accident) was reaching for something that was moving in the car.
+Also, the riskiest behavior (10 times more likely to have an accident) was reaching for something that was moving in the car.

 People need to understand that multitasking behind the wheel is dangerous and needs to be minimized.
 But making it a criminal act?
 What do you think?

-Let’s see which of these distracted driving behaviors that you would criminalize:
+Let’s see which of these distracted driving behaviors you would criminalize:

 - Dialing a cell phone.